How the Environment Agency regulates discharges and radioactive waste disposals from Sellafield through environmental permitting.

 Environmental permits contain strict conditions (rules) an operator must follow.
 These conditions are designed to make sure that the operator’s activities do not harm people or the environment.

-The Environment Agency sets stringent discharge limits in Sellafield Ltd’s environmental permit and makes sure the company minimises discharges and their impacts on people and the environment.
+The Environment Agency sets stringent discharge limits in Sellafield Ltd’s environmental permit.
+It makes sure the company minimises discharges and their impacts on people and the environment.

 You can ask to see a copy of Sellafield Ltd’s current environmental permits in the public register.